shumarkq/CMAQ/POST/AMET_eval/README.md

  WRITE_SITEX       Write scripts for running site compare for each selected network?
 Choices are T,F.
  RUN_SITEX         Run site compare scripts for each selected network?
 Choices are T,F.
  CREATE_PROJECT    Create AMET project?
 Choices are T,F.
-#> AMET options
- LOAD_SITEX        Load site compare output for each selected network into AMET?
+ LOAD_SITEX        Load site compare output for each selected network into AMET database?
 Choices are T,F.
- UPDATE_PROJECT    Update the project info for an existing project (all data are retained)?
+ UPDATE_PROJECT    Update the AMET project info for an existing project (all data are retained)?
 Choices are T,F.
  REMAKE_PROJECT    Remake an existing AMET project.
 Note that all existing data will be deleted.
 Choices are T,F.
  DELETE_PROJECT    Delete an existing AMET project.
 This will delete all data in the existing
                    AMET table and remove the table from the database.
 Choices are T,F.
-#> Plotting options
  AMET_DB           Use the AMET database for evaluation plotting?
 Choices are T,F. spatial_plots     Create maps of biase and error from site compare output?
 Choices are T,F. stacked_barplots  Create stacked bar plots of PM2.5 species from site compare output?
 Choices are T,F.